lspdv/orbit-components/src/Text/README.md

 <Text>Hello World!</Text>
 ```
 ## Props
-Table below contains all type of the props available in Text component.
+Table below contains all types of the props available in the Text component.

 | Name       | Type            | Default     | Description                      |
 | :--------- | :-------------- | :---------- | :------------------------------- |